t-web/Amazon-Product-Advertisement-API-Drupal-Module/README.md

 ####Open Source & The Agile Doacracy.

 The future of complex, yet scalable high-quality content and on-demand commerce is open for innovation.
-I'm excited!
-Are you?

-We need innovative designers, maticulous developers, savvy writers, hungry entreupeuners, persistant project managers and everyone in between.
+We need innovative designers, meticulous developers, creative writers, hungry entrepreneurs, persistent project managers, savvy marketers and everyone in between.

 It starts with the "Components!
-Modular and highly-responsive components."
+Community friendly, modular and highly-responsive components."

 ####The Foundation - Community Friendly Components
-A single person can build a boat, but only a community can build a bridge.Innovation happens when committed people with diverse backgrounds share and integrate meaningful contributions.
+A single person can build a boat, but only a community can build a bridge.
+Innovation happens when committed people with diverse backgrounds share and integrate meaningful contributions.

-Which is why

-To jump-start the Amazon Product Advertisement API

-To strive for lofty
+The Amazon API Module Suite will will encourage and facilitate open collaboration amongst a variety of stakeholders, users, builders, product owners.

+A lofty goal and I'll be the first to admit I definitely don't have all the pieces to the puzzle, but I have hunch it starts with consistent iterations, open dialogue and some good'ol can do attitude.